Hong Kong protesters take to the streets in seventh week of mass marches

 For protesters, however, that is not enough.
 They are calling for the complete and formal withdrawal of the bill, as well as for Lam's resignation and other democratic reforms in the city, which is ruled under a "One Country, Two Systems" arrangement with mainland China.

 Sunday's march is expected to take protesters from Victoria Park to Luard Road in the city's Wan Chai district.
-Police have refused to let protesters move on to Admiralty, the location of the government headquarters, the Legislative Council -- and the scene of previous clashes between police and protesters.
+Police have refused to let protesters move on to Admiralty, the location of the government headquarters, the Legislative Council -- and the scene of previous clashes between police and demonstrators.
+Many protesters though appeared to be defying police orders and moving beyond the designated route towards Admiralty.

 Sunday's march was one of several protests held in the city over the weekend.